-Add your own categories if you have many different contacts.
+If desired, add your own categories if you have many different contacts.

 Local Address Book

 By default, you have a local address book with the name Personal available.
 If you need more address books, create them with $File > New \ Address \ Book$ or use the keyboard shortcut Ctrl + B.